-As for the fee, there is no specific fee, it varies from the type of company one wished to form.
+As for the fee, there is no specific number; it depends on the type of company.
 The range is between $100-150 for private companies.
 An amount of LKR 10000-15000 is usually paid per month for company secretary.

-After the processes mentioned the company is required the documents as follows to the Department of Registrar of companies:
+After the complication of above-mentioned processes, the company is required to submit the documents as follows to the Department of Registrar of companies:

 From 1: Registration of Company